zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-liferay-dxp-on-tomcat.md

 * [MySQL](http://dev.mysql.com/downloads/connector/j)
 * [PostgreSQL](https://jdbc.postgresql.org/download/postgresql-42.0.0.jar)

-Note that although a Hypersonic database is bundled with DXP and is fine for testing purposes, **do not** use it for production DXP instances.
+A Hypersonic database is bundled with DXP and is useful for testing purposes. **Do not** use HSQL for production DXP instances.

 ## Configuring Tomcat